Ivo-Balbaert/The_Way_to_Jai/book/05A_Constants_variables_types_and_operations.md

 (See § 17.10 for a swap procedure and § 22.2.3 for built-in versions.)

 ## 5.7 - More about printing
-print is a native routine.
+print is a native routine, which means it is define in module Basic, file Print.jai

 ### 5.7.1 - Printing more than one value
 See *5.6_printing.jai*: